 Learning to speak and speak well, also interpersonal communication.

 Learning to think!
-Understanding propaganda techniques.
+Understanding of propaganda techniques.

-Learning Mathematics through Calculus and Statistics.
+Learning Mathematics as far as a student wishes.
+(May be through Calculus and Statistics.)

 Learning personal and family to world geography, history, culture, government types, and economic systems.

 Learning sciences through a basic level and as far advanced as a student desires.

 Learning what our individual missions are by learning what we love, what we have a talent for, and what makes us happy.

 No, this curriculum is NOT perfect.
 It has been crafted by imperfect humans.
 We have simply done our best and are always open to suggestions for improvement.
 When you find a spot you feel could be better, please advise.
 Thank you.